WEIGHT DIVISION: Light Heavyweight

 LIVES: OAKLAND, CALIFORNIA

-Before becoming the Ring Magazine and WBA Super Middleweight World Champion, rising to the number two spot on the pound-for-pound list and winning the 2011 Fighter of the Year Award (ESPN, Sports Illustrated, Ring Magazine and the Boxing Writers Association of America), a nine-year-old Andre Ward was taken to a boxing gym by his father Frank.
+Before becoming the number ranked pound-for-pound fighter in the world and racking up five world titles in two different weight divisions, a nine-year-old Andre Ward was taken to a boxing gym by his father Frank.
 He couldn’t possibly have known that the youngster would blossom in to one of the top amateur and professional fighters in the sport.
 He asked trainer, Virgil Hunter, “to teach his son to hit and not get hit.”
 Hunter, now Ward’s Godfather, more than delivered on his promise, helping to develop his pupil into one of the most skilled technicians in boxing.

 Known for his strong character and integrity outside the ring and his warrior’s instinct inside it, Ward’s skill and talent were apparent early in his outstanding amateur career.
 He racked up every title in the books, culminating in a gold medal in the light heavyweight division at the 2004 Olympic Games in Athens, Greece.
 As the only male American boxer to claim Olympic gold in the past decade, Ward joined the likes of Muhammad Ali, Sugar Ray Leonard and Oscar De La Hoya.
 He is a regular on HBO, both in the ring and behind the microphone as an expert analyst on their commentary team.